CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 |moderate| |TY|
 -------------------------------------------------------------------------------

-Apply a green transparent fill color to the :guilabel:`protected_areas` layer, and change the outline to look like this:
+Apply a green transparent fill color to the :guilabel:`ELC_campus` layer, and change the outline to look like this:

 .. figure:: img/marker_line_preview.png